-A doctor guides small robotic arms through several tiny keyhole incisions.
-This allows for greater range of movement than a doctor's hand.
+Robot-assisted surgery is when a doctor guides small robotic arms through tiny incisions.
+It allows for greater range of motion than regular surgery.

 Reasons for Procedure

-- Do not require open access, especially laparoscopic procedures
+- Does not need open access, such as with laparoscopic procedures

 - Less scarring

 - Less trauma to the body